Frequently Asked Questions

 How difficult is Actuarial Studies? (needs to be adjusted for the new exemption system)

-What is the difference between the Commerce Specialist degree and Bachelor of Commerce degree?
+What is the difference between a Bachelor in Commerce majoring in Actuarial Studies and a Bachelor of Actuarial Science?

 Also, keep in mind that doing a double degree in Bachelor of Actuarial Science and Bachelor of Commerce allows you to complete all required exemption units and complete another major such as Accounting or Finance.
 This can be helpful if you are not completely sure about working as an Actuary and instead want a few more options.